pendragons-code/Jasbot/README.md

 alias and the other shit here...
 minperms: [],
-async execute() ... other shit here

-min perms can be used like this as per documentation (https://discordjs.guide/popular-topics/permissions.html#checking-member-permissions)
+async execute() ... other shit here min perms can be used like this as per documentation (https://discordjs.guide/popular-topics/permissions.html#checking-member-permissions)

-to check if user has EITHER kick OR ban:
+to check if user has kick and ban:

 minperms: ["KickMembers", "BanMembers"]
 in /docs this will be explained